najlae01/BoardGame/README.md

 # BoardGame

-This project simulates different kinds of pawns moving on a grid.
+This project simulates different kinds of pawns moving on a Board.
+  Leave a star if you find it useful please :)

 ## UML Class Diagram :